mmoawadd209/log-analysis-project/README.md

 * Open a terminal windows and navigate to your VM folder Vagrant.
 * Use Commands 'vagrant up' to start the VM and 'vagrant ssh' to connect to it.
-* cd to /vagrant folder.
+* Change Directory to /vagrant folder.
-* execute the Python file using 'python report-results.py'.
+* Execute the Python file using 'python report-results.py'.